The 2019 Students' Association Elections rules & regulations are available here

 The Elections Committee is empowered by resolution of the Students' Association Councils to amend or interpret the rules according to situations which arise throughout the campaign period.
 The committee meets at 5pm each night to discuss any amendments or clarifications to the rules.

+- The ban on flyers has been continued.
 No paper hand-out publicity may be used for campaigning.
 Stickers and the previously prescribed posters are still permitted, but candidates are not permitted to use paper hand-outs of any size or purpose.
 The ban on flyers was interpreted as a ban on all paper-based handout publicity materials.
 An exception was made for stickers and the poster described in the rules.
-Candidates were encouraged to trial alternative publicity materials such as baked goods with rice-paper tags.
+Candidates were encouraged to trial alternative publicity materials such as baked goods with rice-paper tags.?

 The Elections Committee is made up of twenty one students and all of them remain neutral during elections: